mattiasoldani/succolib/README.md

 succolib provides several tools, mainly for
 * **data input** and storage in pandas DataFrames &mdash; supported input formats are formatted text files (e.g. DAT files) and ROOT tree files;
 * **data conditioning**, i.e. typical transformations applied to and calculations performed on the raw data &mdash; e.g. particle tracking data reconstruction;
-* **statistical analysis**, e.g. common distributions in High-Energy Physics, given in a highly accessible form to facilitate data visualisation and fitting.
+* **statistical analysis**, e.g. common distributions in High-Energy Physics, given in a highly accessible form to facilitate data analysis, visualisation and fitting.

 Install succolib, along with all its dependencies, via `pip install succolib`.